santhoshbethi/myFocus_Chrome_extension/README.md

 - Popup: Relevance is always visible; Summary is hidden behind a collapsible section
 - Concise English summary (Markdown-like) when AI is available
 - Relevance score (0–100) and READ/SKIP recommendation with strict guardrails
-- Works without on-device AI via a local extractive and heuristic fallback
+- Requires on-device AI
 - Compact popup UI (300px width)

 ## Requirements

 - Chrome 127+ (best with Chrome Canary) on a supported platform
-- For on-device AI features (Prompt API / Summarizer API): enable the Chrome AI flags if required
+- For on-device AI features (Prompt API): enable the Chrome AI flags if required
 - No external servers or cloud keys needed; everything runs in the browser

 ## Install (Load Unpacked)